 Australian Daybill Movie Posters measured approximately 15" x 40" or 38cm x 101cm from the 1920s through to the early 1940s and came with a border at the top for screening details.
 After that Australian Daybill Movie Posters mostly measured 13" x 30" or 33cm x 77cm (the size varied depending on year and studio).
-With the release of the 'mini-Daybill' in the late 1980's, the Australian Daybill experienced another size variation as it was issued rolled and appeared alot smaller in size-13" x 26" or 33cm x 66cm.
-Since the 1990's, Daybill Movie Posters have become scarce and are highly sort after because of their full artwork in many cases and unique size that is ideal for framing.If you cannot find what you are after from the range below, contact All About Movies.
+In the late 1980's, the Australian Daybill experienced another size variation as it was issued smaller in size - 13" x 26" or 33cm x 66cm.
+By the 1990's, Daybill Movie Posters became mini in size - 50-55cm x 34-35cm and were either issued folded once in the middle or not at all.
+By about 1995 they ceased production all together and thus they have become scarce and now highly sort after.
+This is because of their full artwork in many cases and unique size that is ideal for framing.If you cannot find what you are after from the range below, contact All About Movies.

 We buy and sell One Sheet posters.
 Australian One Sheet movie posters measured approximately 27" x 40" or 68cm x 100cm post 1985.Prior to that, Australian One Sheet movie posters were slightly larger in size typically 27" x 41" or 68cm x 104cm approx. Although Australian One Sheet movie posters were made for most U.S. movies of the 1920s to 1950s (sometimes with similar art, sometimes with different art), they were often more rare than the corresponding U.S. movie poster - possibly as few as 200 One Sheet movie posters were printed for films up to 1950.These factors explain the rarity of the Australian One Sheet movie poster when compared to the USA one sheet movie poster in some cases.Printed on paper stock the movie posters pre-1985 were issued to the cinemas folded and post 1985 movie posters were issued rolled mostly with some exceptions.
 Can't find what you are after from the range below, contact All About Movies.